-- Right-click any thumbnail and choose Enlarge Page Thumbnails or Reduce Page Thumbnails.
+- Right-click any thumbnail and choose Enlarge Page Thumbnails or Reduce Page Thumbnails. - Click the or icon at the top of the Pages panel to enlarge or reduce page thumbnails.

-page thumbnails.

 Note: Page thumbnails revert to their default size if you close and reopen the PDF document.